WHAT IS LEG SWELLING?

 Medications such as steroids, estrogen, testosterone, certain antidepressants, and nonsteroidal anti-inflammatory drugs such as ibuprofen and aspirin can result in swelling in your legs as well.

 There are a variety of factors that can cause leg swelling.
 Some of these issues can be temporary such as:

 Typically goes away after birth.
 Pregnancy women experience edema because their bodies retain the extra fluids that are needed for the fetus.

-Standing or sitting for long periods of time can cause lower extremities to swell because the inactive muscles cannot properly pump fluids back to the heart.
+Standing or sitting for long periods of time can cause the lower extremities to swell because the inactive muscles cannot properly pump fluids back to the heart.

-Eating excess salty foods can off balance the sodium to water ratio that is needed in the body.
+Eating excess salty foods can throw off the sodium to water ratio that is needed in the body.
 The human body typically secretes the extra sodium through the urine, but the body can also retain fluid if there is too much in the bloodstream.

 Other factors that can cause leg swelling are an indication of more chronic conditions such as:

 Occurs when a side of your heart is not efficiently pumping blood throughout the body.
 Less blood pumping will cause fluid retention in the lower extremities.